omaraflak/Annotation-Processor-Sample/README.md

-# Annotation Sample
+# Annotation Processor Example

-Simple example to illustrate the use of android annotation and annotation processor.
+Simple example to illustrate the use of android annotation processor.

-This code will create an annotation nammed `@Activity` which is meant to target activities.
+This code will create an annotation named `@Activity` which is meant to target activities.
 The processor will generate a `Navigator` class with `static` methods to start the annotated activities.

 # Creation Steps (Android Studio)

-#### 1) File > New > New Module... > Java Library  --> Name it "annotation"
+#### 1) File > New > New Module... > Java Library  -> Name it "annotation"
-#### 2) File > New > New Module... > Java Library  --> Name it "processor"
+#### 2) File > New > New Module... > Java Library  -> Name it "processor"
 #### 3) In processor build.gradle :

     dependencies {